Bachelor of Hospitality and Tourism Management

 ECU has a scholarship program that provides many opportunities each year to students undertaking studies here.

-There are career opportunities within a diverse range of global hospitality and tourism businesses including hotels, resorts, tour companies, travel agencies, visitor centres, theme parks, visitor attraction sites, convention centres, events companies, restaurants, and cafs and bars.
-Graduates may be involved in the operations and management of accommodation provision and servicing, food and beverage services (including in restaurants, cafs and bars), entertainment, gaming, conferences, events and banquets, tourism operations, visitor services, sales and marketing, and the hiring, training and supervising of staff.
+You’ll have career opportunities within a diverse range of global hospitality and tourism businesses, including hotels, resorts, tour companies, travel agencies, visitor centres, theme parks, visitor attraction sites, convention centres, events companies, restaurants, and cafes and bars.
+You could be involved in the operations and management of accommodation provision servicing, including food and beverage services, entertainment, conferences, tourism operations, visitor services, sales and marketing, and much more.

 Possible future job titles